-Have you ever taken the Myers-Briggs Type Indicator Personality Inventory?
-Once you saw “your letters” identifying you as an I-introvert or E-extrovert, or borderline, like I am, how did it make you feel?
+Have you ever taken the Meyers-Briggs Personality Test?
+If so, once you saw “your letters” identifying you as an I-introvert or E-extrovert, or an Amnivert, a borderline, like I am, how did it make you feel?

 Defined?
 Labeled?
 A typecast?

-I wasn’t bothered at the time because I knew that I loved being with people sometimes, and preferred to be alone at other times.
+I wasn’t bothered at the time because I knew I loved being with people sometimes, while coveting my time alone.

 Recently though a new acquaintance remarked that I was a quiet person.
 Me?
 Quiet?

-What bothered me most is that I took it as a non-compliment!
+What bothered me most was that I took it as a non-compliment.

 Yes, I suppose I am now, I thought.
-But I am a better listener and I choose my words carefully . . .
+But I’m a much better listener and I choose my words carefully …

 So what made me switch?
-At one time I was labeled gregarious; my students described me as exuberant.
+My students described me as enthusiastic and exuberant.
 While Bill and I were dating, ebullient was his word for me.
 (I had to look that one up.
 It’s just a fancy word for exuberant.)

 Now I’m quiet.
 But, really, is that so bad?

-Somehow, especially in this age of social media where discourse is fast and furious, it seems the quiet still aren’t getting their due.
+In this age of social media where discourse is fast and furious,

-Several years ago when I was walking through the school office, I ran into the parents of my student, Mary.
-A thoughtful girl, Mary was an excellent student; she was just quiet.
+Several years ago when I was walking through the school office where I taught, I ran into the parents of one of my students.
+Mary was a thoughtful girl and an excellent student.
+She was just quiet.

 Her dad teasingly asked me if Mary was behaving and added in fun, “When Mary was in the sixth-grade, she got a B in conduct.
 We were so excited we took her out to her favorite restaurant to celebrate!”

 However, in spite of Mary’s quietness, I had (P) perceived something powerful in her make-up.
 So much so, I even had a dream in which I needed help, and I turned around and there was Mary with her two best friends (also quiet), right behind me, ready to assist.
-I suppose her strength was revealed subliminally.
+I suppose I sensed her strength subliminally.
 But it was still strength, quiet strength.

 In Marshal Frady’s book Martin Luther King, Jr.: A Life, King is quoted as saying,